medwatt/gmid/docs/lookup_tables.md

     gen.build(f"./luts/my_process_{corner}")
 ```

-The optimizer uses these tables to size a circuit across all corners at once.
+The optimizer uses these tables to size across all corners at once.

 ## Loading a table